-The pre-operational testing program provides and verifies the depth, thickness, mineralogy, lithology, porosity, permeability, and geomechanical information of the storage formation, the overlying confining layer, and other relevant geologic formations.
+The pre-operational testing program meets the testing requirements of 40 CFR 146.87 and well construction requirements of 40 CFR 146.86.
+The pre-operational testing program provides and verifies the depth, thickness, mineralogy, lithology, porosity, permeability, and geomechanical information of the Wilcox-2 (carbon dioxide [CO2] storage formation), the overlying confining layer, and other relevant geologic formations.
 In addition, pre-operational testing data are used to provide baseline information for the site that will be used for comparative purposes throughout the project.
 For example, fluid samples collected during the pre-operation testing will be used as a reference to identify geochemical changes in samples collected during injection operation that may result from the injection of CO2.